 When searching for a pore strip, do your homework because not all pore strips are made the same.
-Look for pore strips that use technology and the power of cationic ions to bind to blackheads and not skin.
+Look for pore strips that use the power of cationic ions to bind to blackheads and not skin.
 This kind of pore strip uses positively charged ions to bind to negatively charged blackheads, dirt, and oil, working like a magnet to effectively and safely remove deep down blackheads.
 In addition to instantly removing your blackheads, with weekly use of pore strips, your pores will also appear visibly smaller.

-Over-the-counter treatments like cleansers and toners with salicylic acid may not work with severe skin conditions.
+Over-the-counter treatments like cleansers and toners with Salicylic Acid may not work with severe skin conditions.
 In this case, a dermatologist can prescribe stronger medications to help prevent pore plugs from forming.
 Prescription medications typically contain AHAs, BHAs, retinoids or vitamin A and can help new and healthy skin cells to develop.

 Finding the right skincare routine can take time, depending on your unique skin type.
 When preventing stubborn blackheads, it is key to control oil production, exfoliate regularly, and prevent dry skin.
 Use these tips as a guide to figure out how best to help remove blackheads from your skin.